dimsunlight/c_curved_space/README.md

 **How you should use this repo**

 If you're curious about my work (or if you're my advisor), a CGAL installation should be enough to let you run the simulation routine in src.
-I'll put some instructions there, because it's straightforward to repeat but nontrivial.
+I'll put some instructions there & in test, because it's straightforward to repeat but nontrivial.
 Otherwise, I'll indicate here parts of test that might need attention.

+TODO:
+-Clean up src/simulate's files so that it's only the stable simulate that can run a simulation on a mesh.
+-Clean up simulate files within test.
+-Fix MT sampling within random_pos_simulate (within test file -- unnecessary, for now, in src) so that we get sample that's actually random.
+-Create some examples.
+-Make code more user friendly (not having to vim into force function to change what force we use, for example, or vim into simulate function to change timesteps)